skpub/DSPmath/README.md

   when an argument (e.g. a `pow` base) is a constant, the work folds away.
 - **MIT licensed.**

+DSPmath is used in [IMFMSynth](https://imfm-synth.com), an 8-operator synth with FM and wavetable synthesis.

 ### Functions

 | Function | Notes |